supernintendo/moongate/README.md

 ### Overview ###

-Moongate is a platform for building multiplayer game servers.
-It contains an Elixir DSL for managing game state and communicating with clients, providing a simple backbone for your serverside code.
+Moongate is a multiplayer game server written in Elixir.
+It contains a DSL for managing game state and communicating with clients, providing a simple backbone for your serverside code.

 Moongate supports TCP, UDP and WebSockets.
 A JavaScript client is included, allowing you to write multiplayer web games out of the box.